Samoa women's national under-17 football team

-The Samoa women's national under-17 football team is the second highest women's youth team of women's football in Samoa and is controlled by the Football Federation Samoa, the governing body for football in Samoa.
-Samoa's home ground is the National Soccer Stadium (Samoa) in Apia.
+The Samoa women's national under-17 football team is the second highest women's youth team of women's football in Samoa.
+It is controlled by the Football Federation Samoa, the governing body for football in Samoa.
+The National Soccer Stadium (Samoa) in Apia is Samoa's home ground.
 It was known as the Western Samoa national football team until 1997.
 Samoa is a part of the FIFA Goal project.

 History

-Samoa participated for the first time in the OFC U-17 Women's Championship in 2016.
+Samoa participated in the OFC U-16 Women's Championship in 2016 for the first time.
 It wasn't a huge success as the team suffered three heavy defeats.
 However, they managed to score a goal by Sophia Aveau against Tonga.
 The game ended in a 4–1 defeat but Samoa's first and only goal so far was scored.
+Their biggest success in the tournament was in 2024 when they reached the final.
+They will take part in the FIFA U-17 Women's World Cup for the first time ever in 2025 in Morocco, the first FIFA tournament finals played by the country.